Elon Musk's State-By-State Approval Rating

 - In contrast, the people of Georgia have little interest toward Musk, with only 60 per 100,000 citizens searching for him on Google every month.

-After the Aloha State, Alsaka had the second-most positive tweets (252), followed by Idaho (238).
-The top ten states that like Elon Musk the most can be seen in the following map graphic:
+After the Aloha State, Alaska had the second-most positive tweets (252), followed by Idaho (238).
+The top ten states that like Elon Musk the most can be seen in the following map:

 Delaware residents tend to tweet more about their dislike toward Musk, at around 465 tweets per 1,000, closely followed by Maine (448) and Oregon (443).
 See the map where Elon has the most haters below:

 |State||Searches per 100k Residents

-What do men and women think of Elon Musk?
+What Do Men and Women Think of Elon Musk?